New research suggests that the city’s demise wasn’t related to a sudden catastrophe, but rather, a choice.

 Core samples from the early 14th century showed a massive decrease in pollen and charcoal deposits, and showed little evidence of soil erosion, all pointing to a decrease in farming practices.
 The findings also suggest that toward the end of the century, the moat itself was no longer being maintained and was covered in a layer of thick vegetation.

 Penny believes one reason for these failures in maintenance and the decrease in farming practices was that the prospects of international trade lured Angkor’s inhabitants elsewhere.
 Settlements closer to the Mekong and Tonle Sap River began to form and provided the Khmer elite with easier access to the South China Sea.
 “These so-called ‘middle period’ settlements were more exposed to and able to exploit opportunities associated with burgeoning international trade networks,” says Penny.
-These new settlements were also far from the ongoing territorial disputes with neighboring kingdoms taking place in and around Angkor.
+These new settlements were also far from the ongoing territorial disputes with neighbouring kingdoms taking place in and around Angkor.
 Over time, the city simply fell apart.